Saatvik2006/sign-language-recognition/README.md

 ---

 ## 📚 What I Learned
-As a Computer Science undergrad, this project taught me:
+As an Electronics undergrad, this project taught me:
 - How to use MediaPipe for pose/hand/face detection
 - Real-time computer vision with OpenCV
 - Structuring sequential data for LSTM training